imvarunkmr/easylogo/readme.txt

 * Fixed compatibility issues with latest media uploader

 == Upgrade Notice ==
+= 1.5 =
+* Added feature to center your logo
+* Bug fixes

+= 1.4 =
+* Fixed issue with updated hover effects library

 = 1.3 =
 * Fixed “headers already sent error” caused by upgrade version 1.2
 * Updated CSS Hover effects library to latest version
 * Minor Changes in HTML output

 = 1.2 =
 Upgrade if you are facing issues with WordPress admin bar on your website = 1.1 =
 Upgrade if your media gallery buttons are no longer working after WordPress upgrade

 == Screenshots ==

 1. This is the screenshot of main settings page of this plugin.
 You can customise the settings as per your convenience.

 == Installation ==

 1. Open header.php file of your current theme.
 1. Paste `<?php show_easylogo(); ?>` where you want to display your logo.
 1. Please comment out your existing logo for future.